Skip to main content

 When you go to court be prepared to wait a while before you are called in to the court to give evidence.
 Some cases are delayed or even put off until another date for various reasons; for example an earlier case may have lasted longer than expected or other witnesses in your case may not have turned up.
 Sometimes a defendant pleads guilty just before or during the case and you may not be required to give evidence at all.

 When you are called to give evidence you will be shown to the witness box and be asked to stand.
 Before giving evidence in court you will be asked if you wish to take an oath or make an affirmation that your evidence is true.
-The difference between an oath and an affirmation is that the oath is a religious commitment where as an affirmation is non-religious.
+The difference between an oath and an affirmation is that the oath is a religious commitment but an affirmation is non-religious.

 Oaths and affirmations